joelnewcom/joelnewcom.github.io/craftsmanship/becoming-a-craftsman.md

 ### It is all clear now
 Looking back to this project, so many moments come back to my memory, where I totally failed as a software engineer.
 I agreed to so many things just because I was afraid to argue about it or to show I didn't fully understand it.
 Sometimes I also was just to lazy to make it right.
 Now I know, software craftsmanship is black and white.
-Its that simple.
+It is that simple.
 There is no: "We will do it later".
 There is no architect who is responsible for what you do.
 * If somebody writes code and annotate it with a //TODO you need to consider it as not done.
 * **Every workaround** becomes the final implementation.